Mesothelioma

 Epithelioid Mesothelioma

-Epithelioid (or epithelial) mesothelioma is the most common mesothelioma cell type.
-Around 70% of all mesothelioma cases are epithelioid.
+Epithelioid (or epithelial) mesothelioma is the most common cell type, accounting for 70% of all cases.

 Epithelial cells grow rapidly but stick together, making the cancer spread less quickly than the other cell types.
-Because of this slower spread, epithelial cells are the easiest mesothelioma cell type to treat.
+Because of this, epithelial mesothelioma is the easiest type to treat.

 Sarcomatoid Mesothelioma